benyamindsmith/ig.degree.betweenness/README.md

 ## Installing this package

-To install the stable release of this package from CRAN (coming soon) run:
+To install the stable release of this package from CRAN run:

 ```r
 install.packages("ig.degree.betweenness")